 US Navy Ships Special Techniques to not Sink During Storm

-storms that begin their formation in warm waters and there their destructive Unleashing Power During the day, hurricanes are classified into five categories, ranging in gusting wind speeds from 74 nautical miles per hour for a Category 1, to impressive speeds of 157 and more for a powerful Category 5.
-In the Atlantic, the hurricane season lasts from June through November in the area the caribbean sea and gulf of mexico can experience an average of up to seven hurricanes of different categories each season. the us military plays an active role in collecting meteorological parameters and studying extreme weather conditions, collecting data to improve weather forecast models and to gain a better understanding of tropical
+storms They begin their formation in warm waters and develop their destructive power over the course of days, hurricanes are classified into five categories with wind gusts of 74 nautical miles per hour for a category 1 and up to impressive speeds of 157 and higher for a category 1. powerful category 5. in the atlantic ocean the hurricane season extends from june o to november in the area of the caribbean sea and the gulf of mexico on average each season may experience up to seven hurricanes of various categories the united states army plays an active role in the study of meteorological parameters and the investigation of climatic conditions gathering data to improve weather forecast models and to gain a better understanding of tropical

-storms in the Atlantic basin as well as the longest-lived
+storms on record in the Atlantic Basin, as well as the longest-lived

 storm in Anywhere in the satellite era, in response to such disasters, the United States military deploys aircraft and resources to conduct search and rescue missions, transport victims to safety, as well as flights to resupply food and essential goods.